<em>Verbascum</em>, mullein: to plant, to grow and to care for

 Verbascum phoeniceum Flush of White - Mullein

-This mullein has a superb pure white flowering, very elegant!
-The flowers are slightly shaded by tender yellow stamens at the centre.
+This mullein has a superb pure-white flowering, very elegant!
+Flowers are slightly tinged by soft yellow stamens at the centre.

 • Flowering time July, August